 Living in the moment doesn’t mean erasing the past or devaluing it.
 You are the sum of every experience you’ve had up to this moment, and all of it matters.
 It means we don’t limit ourselves with old beliefs or let guilt and shame rule our decisions.

 Living in the moment means being free from the baggage that gets in our way.
 It means looking at those old photos and celebrating what they represent.
 It is knowing that your memories contribute to but do not limit who you are today.

 Living in the moment doesn’t mean throwing caution to the wind.
 It means drawing on your internal strength in each moment to celebrate who you are — and to honor your relationships, build your business, explore your creativity, love your family, and enjoy the day.

 Living in the moment allows you to be present to witness the miracles of life without fear clouding your view.
 This Thanksgiving, let’s be grateful for what we have at this moment on a very special day.

 About Manhattan Resources

-Manhattan Resources, named one of Forbes Top 200 Executive Recruiting Firms this past year, invites you to experience an executive search and business solutions partner like no other.
-Whether you are filling mission-critical leadership roles, building short-term teams of professionals, or tackling your organization’s most significant challenges, Manhattan Resources has the agility, innovation and business acumen to assume the bold approach that is often necessary to take your business to the next level.
+Manhattan Resources is a retained executive search and advisory services firm with deep experience supporting clients in varied industries.
+We have roots in oil & gas, retail energy, power & utilities, and petrochemicals, to manufacturing & distribution, legal, and engineering & construction, to name a few.
+Manhattan Resources invites you to experience an executive search and business solutions partner like no other.
+We are there to help you fill mission-critical leadership roles, build short-term teams, and tackle your most significant challenges.
+Manhattan Resources has the agility, innovation and business acumen to assume a bold approach.
+As a result, we will help you take your business to the next level.
 Find out how the experts can help.
 Contact Us >>